jaaron/omlogo/README.md

 ## Defining Subroutines

-The TO builtin takes a word naming the subroutine, a list, and consumes words until it reaches the word END.
+The TO builtin takes a word naming the subroutine, a quoted list of parameter names, and consumes words until it reaches the word END.

+Note: TO is a special form that does not evaluate its arguments, the procedure name and parameters must be syntactically a word and a quoted list of words.

 For example:
 ```
 	$ echo "TO SAY [X]
 	>   PRINT :X